 Spain 2014.
 The eyes of retired president of Extremadura Rodríguez Ibarra flit between his blood pressure monitor and the Samsung-Sony LCD screening images of spent nuclear waste rods from all Europe stashed a half-kilometre deep into his hills.
-The University of Salamanca launches its Worldwide Masters in Prison Studies (partners, CopPrivat and Cajas Unidas Españolas), internships available at Europe's newest, biggest detention centre in nearby Sierra de la Peña de Francia.
-On the coast, RussoDei Leisure Industries signs the death warrant of embattled labour syndicate COUGT by successfully deunionising nursing services to the conglomorate's 325,000 Age d'Or cardholders.
-Barcelona City Hall secures its long-sought schools funding accord with Serveis d'Escorts i Xofers SA, whose bodyguards and multiethnic masseuses guarantee their international clients a safe and sensuous visit to the Paris of the Mediterranean.
+The University of Salamanca launches its Worldwide Master's Degree course in Prison Studies (partners: CopPrivat and Cajas Unidas Españolas) with internships available at Europe's newest, biggest detention centre in nearby Sierra de la Peña de Francia.
+On the coast, RussoDei Leisure Industries signs the death warrant of the embattled trade unions CCOO-UGT by successfully deunionising nursing services for the conglomerate's 325,000 Age d'Or cardholders.
+Barcelona City Hall secures its long-sought school funding accord with Serveis d'Escorts i Xofers SA, whose bodyguards and multiethnic masseuses guarantee their international clients a safe and sensuous visit to the "Paris of the Mediterranean".

-Not too fanciful, considering the present scenario.
-Francesc Sanuy, on Onda Cero radio last week blamed the Spanish government for failing to invest in Catalonia, leaving it with high transport costs and utility supplies more expensive than in the rest of Spain.
-If investment doesn't come in, future prosperity will be "based on the three P's: los purines, los peajes y la prostitución".
-Or take Pujol's celebrated comment that Catalonia will become a bunch of pensioners waited on by immigrants who pay the social security to keep us in clover.
+Nothing particularly fanciful, considering the present state of affairs.
+On Onda Cero radio last week, Francesc Sanuy blamed the Spanish government for failing to invest in Catalonia, leaving this region with high transport costs and utility supplies that are more expensive than in the rest of Spain.
+If investment doesn't come in, future prosperity will be "based on the three Ps: purines, peajes y prostitución (pig slurry, tolls and prostitution)".
+Or take Pujol's celebrated comment that Catalonia will become a bunch of pensioners waited on by immigrants who pay the social security to keep them in clover.